uploadtigris/Cloud-Engineering/Logs/November 2025.md

 - Type 1 Hypervisor: Bare metal.
 Ex: Proxmox.
 Gives VMs _direct access_ to Hardware.
 - Type 2 Hypervisor: Runs as an application atop an existing OS. _Simulates_ the hardware environment.

+The power of the Docker container is that the Docker file will describe the installation steps and all required dependencies.
+This way, any computer running docker would be able to run the docker container containing an application without having to save the entire state of the OS.

+Situations where VMs excel are:
+The environment is completely isolated.
+Secure.
+Identical environment down to the OS level.
+When we need an environment that is completely replicating some destination environment.

+The Linux Kernel Features that make containers possible (these two features form the backbone of container technology)

+Cgroups → a Linux kernel feature that allows the management, limitation, and monitoring of resource usage (like CPU and memory) for groups of processes.
+They help in organizing processes into hierarchical groups, enabling fine-grained control over resource allocation and prioritization. (think “budget of resources to be distributed across the applications”)

+Namespaces → partition the linux kernel so that one “set” of processes sees one set of resources while another set of processes sees another set of resources.
+It is SO isolated that processes with different namespaces cannot see or interact with each other.